 Dear Maine Educators, Students and Families,

 This October marks the first in recent memory during which Maine students in Grades 3-8 are not taking their State assessment.
 Instead, next spring students in those grades or in their third year of high school will take the Smarter Balanced aligned assessment that Maine will now use for State and federal accountability purposes.
 Continue reading

 Last week, some Maine educators traveled to Dallas, Texas to participate in an assessment conference.
 Given the national attention currently on that city because of the three confirmed cases of Ebola there, some have raised concerns in the districts these educators are returning to.

-The following Priority Notice was distributed to superintendents on Tuesday, August 19.
+The following reminder was sent via Priority Notice to all Maine superintendents on Friday, Oct.
+17.